DETAILED ACTION

 Regarding claim 6, as far as is definite, West discloses (Fig. 2B, 7, 11) in the separation layer forming step, the focal points are arranged side by side along the first direction at a spacing of 5 μm or greater and 20 μm or smaller (Col 11 Ln 23-30 states and example of 10 μm).

-Regarding claim 7, as far as is definite, Hirata discloses (Fig. 1-9) in the separation layer forming step, separation layers are formed in the first moving region and the second moving region, respectively, and each contain a plurality of modified regions (as interpreted above under 112(b) (claim 5 dependency) and modified as stated above for claim 5, the modified device of Hirata/West comprises first and second moving regions and each contain a plurality of modified regions), and,
+Regarding claim 7, as far as is definite, Hirata discloses (Fig. 1-9) in the separation layer forming step, the separation layer comprises a plurality of separation layers formed in the first moving region and the second moving region, respectively, and each of the separation layers includes a plurality of modified regions (the modified device of Hirata/West comprises first and second moving regions/layers and each contain a plurality of modified regions), and,

-in each separation layer, the modified regions have an aspect ratio of 0.5 or greater and 3.0 or smaller, the aspect ratio being represented by (b/a) where “a” denotes a spacing (μm) between the modified regions formed side by side along the first direction and “b” denotes a spacing (μm) between the modified regions formed side by side along the second direction by relatively moving the focal points and the workpiece along the second direction (West depicts in Fig. 11, and Col 11 Ln 23-30 states an a=10 μm and b= 10 μm, resulting in a ratio of 1.0).
+wherein the modified regions have an aspect ratio of 0.5 or greater and 3.0 or smaller, the aspect ratio being represented by (b/a) where “a” denotes a spacing (μm) between the modified regions formed side by side along the first direction and “b” denotes a spacing (μm) between the modified regions formed side by side along the second direction by relatively moving the focal points and the workpiece along the second direction (West depicts in Fig. 11, and Col 11 Ln 23-30 states an a=10 μm and b= 10 μm, resulting in a ratio of 1.0).

 Contact Information

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to MATTHEW WIBLIN whose telephone number is (571)272-9836.
-The examiner can normally be reached on Monday-Friday 8:00 am - 4:00 pm.
+The examiner can normally be reached Monday-Friday 8:00 am - 4:00 pm.

-/MATTHEW WIBLIN/ Examiner, Art Unit 3745
+/MATTHEW WIBLIN/ Primary Examiner, Art Unit 3745